-Craster is a charming yet quirky fishing village, characterised by small stone cottages overlooking the tiny harbour, is today best known for its kippers, iconic castle and art.
-The smokery still cures fish in the traditional oak-smoked way, Mick Oxley has his new gallery here and the walk from the village to the dramatic ruins of Dunstanburgh Castle is one of those ‘walks you must do before you die’ and is popular with walkers even in the heights of winter.
+Craster is a charming yet quirky fishing village, characterised by small stone cottages overlooking the tiny harbour, and is best known for its kippers, iconic castle and art.
+The smokery still cures fish in the traditional oak-smoked way, Mick Oxley has his gallery here and the walk from the village to the dramatic ruins of Dunstanburgh Castle regularly features on Britain's best walks lists and is a popular attraction whatever the season.